microsoft/AirSim/README.md

 [More detailed instructions for using APIs](docs/apis.md)

 # Paper
-You can read more about our architecture and design in [our paper (work in progress)](https://www.microsoft.com/en-us/research/wp-content/uploads/2017/02/aerial-informatics-robotics.pdf).
-You may cite this as,
+You can get additional technical details in [our paper (work in progress)](https://www.microsoft.com/en-us/research/wp-content/uploads/2017/02/aerial-informatics-robotics.pdf).
+Please cite this as:
 ```
 @techreport{MSR-TR-2017-9,
      title = {{A}erial {I}nformatics and {R}obotics Platform},